osgrijilio/logbook/README.md

 # logbook
 Document learning process in markdown.
-Then, review individual chapters or full PDF book.
+Then, look at the individual chapters or generate a full PDF book for review.